andsoitgoes/SignalRGBvRazer/README.md

 Write-Output "Chroma Sample App is now hidden and running."

-EDIT: Change $chromaApp to your compiled app path
+EDIT: Change the path variables at the top to match your system

-### Step 3: Create the Task Scheduler Task
+Step 3 - Create the Task Scheduler Task

-Open PowerShell as Administrator and run:
+Open PowerShell as Administrator and run this command:

-schtasks /create /tn "HiddenChroma" /tr "powershell.exe -NoProfile -ExecutionPolicy Bypass -File 'C:\Path\To\LaunchAndHideChroma.ps1'" /sc ONLOGON /rl HIGHEST
+schtasks /create /tn "HiddenChroma" /tr "powershell.exe -NoProfile -ExecutionPolicy Bypass -File C:\Path\To\LaunchAndHideChroma.ps1" /sc ONLOGON /rl HIGHEST

 Replace C:\Path\To\LaunchAndHideChroma.ps1 with your actual script path.

-### Step 4: Test
+Step 4 - Test

 Log out and back in.
 The Sample App should launch silently at logon.

-## Why This Works
+Why This Works

-- Native schtasks command handles user SID mapping automatically
-- No registry hacks - survives Windows reinstalls
+Native schtasks command handles user SID mapping automatically No registry hacks - survives Windows reinstalls
-- Simple to update - just edit the PowerShell script paths
-- Hidden at startup - runs in
+Simple to update - just edit the PowerShell script paths Hidden at startup - runs in background

+Troubleshooting

+Task doesn't run - Verify the script path is correct and accessible Chroma not initializing - Ensure Razer Synapse is installed and running Script execution blocked - Run Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser

+Note

+You may still need MinimizeToTray installed for additional window management, but core functionality works without it.